jricher/secevent/draft-backman-secevent-token.md

   event_subject
   : A Subject Identifier that identifies the subject of the event.
 (See:
-[](#subject)) This claim is REQUIRED.
+  [](#subject)) This claim is RECOMMENDED.
+Profiling Specifications MAY use the JWT "sub" claim to identify the subject, in order to be compatible with one or more other specifications (e.g. [OpenID.Core]).
+Profiling Specifications that do so MUST reference the document that defines the semantics for the "sub" claim that the Profiling Specification is following, and MUST omit the "event_subject" payload claim.

   event_time
   : A number identifying the date and time at which the event is believed to have occurred or will occur in the future.
 Its value MUST take the form of a NumericDate value, as defined in Section 2 of [RFC7519].
 This claim is OPTIONAL, however if it is not present then the recipient MUST interpret that to mean that no event time is being asserted, either because there is no specific event time, the transmitter does not wish to share it, or the transmitter does not know its value.

 Both the SET envelope and event payload MAY contain additional claims, such as those defined in a Profiling Specification.
 The format and meaning of